petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/creating-picklists.md

    ![Add multiple items to a picklist.](./creating-picklists/images/04.png)

 Once created, you can select a picklist when creating object fields.
 Select the *Picklist* (single select) or *Multiselect Picklist* field type and choose the list.
-See [Adding Fields to Objects](../creating-and-managing-objects/fields/adding-fields-to-objects.md) and [Picklist Fields](../creating-and-managing-objects/fields/picklist-fields.md) for more information
+See [Adding Fields to Objects](../creating-and-managing-objects/fields/adding-fields-to-objects.md) and [Picklist Fields](../creating-and-managing-objects/fields/picklist-fields.md) for more information.

 ![Users can select the picklist when creating new object fields.](./creating-picklists/images/05.png)